 by John Ellis

 Over the last couple of years, thanks in large part to rediscovered quotes made by Mike Pence, the Billy Graham Rule has been put under our cultural microscope.
 The rise of the #MeToo movement has also contributed to a needed look at the ways in which some men claim to be seeking to protect themselves from temptation as they pursue holiness.
 The public discussion doesn’t appear to broach much middle-ground, though, if any.
 For some, the Billy Graham Rule is an incredibly important tool, to the point of necessary, with which to combat sin.
 This perspective, whether intentional or not (and for some it is intentional), makes women the default stand-in for “sin.”
 On the other hand, there are those who claim that the continued implementation of the rule is evidence that systemic misogyny still grips our society.
-I operate in the no-man’s land of finding myself in agreement with both sides on certain points (less on the pro-Billy Graham rule than many fellow conservative Christians will be comfortable with, though).
-Maybe, at a later date, I’ll write about why and how I believe the Billy Graham Rule can be helpfully and thoughtfully used.
-For now, though, I’m going to focus on a problem that exists in my theological circle – the Pharisaical idolatry of the Billy Graham Rule demonstrated by many of its adherents.
+For this article, I’m going to set aside the misogynistic implications and outworking of the rule (which exist, to be clear) and focus instead on the Pharisaical idolatry of the Billy Graham Rule demonstrated by many of its adherents.

 While it’s probably unnecessary, a quick explanation of the Billy Graham Rule may be in order.